 Application performance can be measured using many different metrics, including startup time, ramp-up time, footprint, and response time, as well as throughput.
 At Eclipse OpenJ9, we keep a watchful eye on all of these metrics, making sensible tradeoffs and providing tuning options that allow the virtual machine (VM) to be optimized for different workloads.
+We regularly test and optimize OpenJ9 performance when running the most popular Java frameworks such as Open Liberty, Quarkus, SpringBoot, and Micronaut.
+We're proud of our results.

 Shared classes and Ahead-of-Time (AOT) technologies typically reduce startup time.
 By using -Xquickstart mode as well, you can reduce startup time by up to 42%.